jatofg/nawa/README.md

 the fastcgi++ lite library for efficient request handling.

 ## News
-**v0.5 is here!** Apart from various bug fixes, it uses an entirely new, modular request handler which paves the way for planned new features (direct use of HTTP instead of FastCGI, hot swapping of apps, multiple request handling functions) and additionally allows to use NAWA as a library.
+**v0.5 is here!** Apart from various improvements, it uses an entirely new, modular request handler which paves the way for planned new features (direct use of HTTP instead of FastCGI, hot swapping of apps, multiple request handling functions) and additionally allows to use NAWA as a library.